nasrokamora/app6/README.md

 ---

-### 📢 Coming Soon!
+### 📢 Live Demo

-Stay tuned for an exciting movie and TV show browsing
+Explore the project and try out the new movie streaming feature at https://magix-movies.vercel.app.